AkBKukU/Gigabyte_R272-Z32_Fan_Adapters/README.md

 ## drive-bay

 These are additional fan mounts that can be installed in the front of the server to add 60x60x25mm fans.
 These are installed in the U.2 drive bays but *do not* protrude into the space where the drives fit.
 If you don't use the original sleds to mount the drives you can have the drives behind the fans.

+This project was made possible by [Noctua](https://noctua.at/) by providing the fans used.